genellann/AssetLoader/README.md

     "tilemap": ["key", "key"]
 ---
     "tilemap": {
-        "key": "relative/path/name.json",
+        "key": "relative/path/name.csv",
         "key": {
-            "url": "relative/path/name.json",
+            "url": "relative/path/name.csv",
             "data": {
                 // "data" can either be an object or a strinified json
                 // If you give a "data" object, "url" will be ignored.
 It's either/or.
             },
             "format": 1
         },
-        "key": {} //an empty object will load the tilmap with all the defaults: (key, <key>.json, null, 0) }
+        "key": {} //an empty object will load the tilmap with all the defaults: (key, <key>.csv, null, 0) }
 ---
     FORMATS: